AI contact center: Enhancing omnichannel customer experience

 Both contact center agents and customers often need to quickly review past interactions to grasp the context and key points of previous conversations.
 Sifting through lengthy transcripts manually can be tedious and inefficient.
 AI-powered tools generate concise summaries of customer interactions, capturing the essential details and key points.
 This makes it easier for reps and customers to quickly review and understand the context, enhancing customer engagement, ensuring seamless service continuity across interactions, and ultimately leading to increased customer loyalty.

-How AI integrates with existing CRM, ticketing, and communication platforms
+How AI integrates with existing customer relationship management (CRM), ticketing, and communication platforms

 AI seamlessly integrates with existing CRM, ticketing, and communication platforms, enhancing their capabilities and providing a unified customer experience.
-Here’s how:
+Integration happens through three mechanisms: direct system connections, API data exchange, and unified customer profiles.

-• Seamless integration with popular CRM and ticketing systems: AI solutions integrate smoothly with widely used CRM and ticketing systems like Salesforce, HubSpot, and Zendesk, augmenting existing workflows without requiring significant changes to current processes.
+- Seamless integration with popular CRM and ticketing systems: AI solutions integrate with platforms like Salesforce, HubSpot, and Zendesk, augmenting existing workflows without requiring significant process changes.

-• Unified customer profiles: AI aggregates data from various channels and interactions to build detailed customer profiles.
-These profiles offer a holistic view of each customer’s history, preferences, and behaviors, enabling personalized and consistent service across all touchpoints and improving customer sentiment.
+- Unified customer profiles: AI aggregates data from multiple channels to build comprehensive customer profiles.
+These profiles provide a complete view of customer history, preferences, and behaviors, enabling personalized service across all touchpoints.

-• Seamless customer journeys: AI ensures customers receive the same high-quality service across all channels — phone, email, chat, or social media.
+- Seamless customer journeys: AI ensures customers receive consistent, high-quality service across phone, email, chat, and social media.
 This consistency builds trust and loyalty.

-• Enhanced data utilization: AI consolidates data from various channels into a single, unified view, giving agents access to comprehensive customer profiles.
-This holistic view enables personalized and informed interactions, boosting customer satisfaction.
+- Enhanced data utilization: AI consolidates data from all channels into a unified view, giving agents comprehensive customer profiles.
+This enables personalized, informed interactions that boost satisfaction.

-• Efficient query resolution: AI analyzes customer inquiries in real-time and routes them to the most appropriate agent or resource.
-This intelligent routing reduces wait times and increases the likelihood of resolving issues on the first contact, enhancing overall efficiency and customer experience.
+- Efficient query resolution: AI analyzes inquiries in real time and routes them to the most appropriate agent or resource.
+This intelligent routing reduces wait times and increases first-contact resolution rates.

-Contact center leaders are excited about AI’s potential, but they have their reservations too.
-Assembled’s 2024 state of support tech report found that survey respondents have a wide range of concerns, from security risks and poor tech stack integrations to unhelpful chatbots and an inability to replicate agent work.
+Contact center leaders are excited about AI's potential, but concerns remain.
+Assembled’s 2024 state of support tech report found that respondents worry about security risks, poor tech stack integrations, unhelpful chatbots, and AI's inability to replicate nuanced agent work.

-• Training for users: Ensure leaders and agents are well-trained in using AI tools.
-This includes understanding how to QA and review AI-generated outputs and writing effective prompts for text generation.
+- Training for users: Ensure leaders and agents are well-trained in using AI tools.
+This includes understanding how to perform quality assurance (QA) and review AI-generated outputs and writing effective prompts for text generation.
 Proper training ensures AI tools are used effectively and responsibly.

 Leverage AI in your contact center with Assembled

-The Assembled platform is designed to transform your contact center operations with powerful functionality enhanced by AI.
-Assembled Assist, an AI-powered copilot and issue resolution engine, uses generative AI to automate case resolution and guide agents to fast, accurate, and empathetic responses.
+Assembled is designed to transform your contact center operations with powerful functionality enhanced by AI.
+Assembled AI, which includes an AI-powered agent copilot and omnichannel AI agents, uses generative AI to automate case resolution and guide agents to fast, accurate, and empathetic responses.
 This boon to agent productivity is helping companies like Honeylove increase solves per hour by 54%.

-Whether you're just beginning your AI adoption journey or looking to enhance your existing capabilities, Assembled can help your contact center get the most out of AI.
-Contact us today to learn more.
+Whether you’re just beginning your AI adoption journey or looking to enhance your existing capabilities, Assembled can help your contact center get the most out of AI.
+Book a demo to see how.